andreban/flyby-results-explorer/memory-bank/systemPatterns.md

 4.  **Process the Response:** The response from the model, which is guaranteed to be a JSON object that conforms to the provided schema, is then parsed and used to update the application's filter state.

 5.  **Error Handling:** The implementation includes error handling to gracefully manage situations where the API is not available or if there is an issue with the model's response.

+## Filter State Management

+The application's filtering logic is designed to be robust and flexible, particularly in how it handles price filters.

+- **Price Filter Logic:** The `minPrice` and `maxPrice` filters use a default value of `-1` to indicate that the filter is not active.
+When either of these filters is set to `-1`, the filtering logic ignores it, allowing users to filter by only a minimum or maximum price.

+- **Price Range Slider:** The price range slider's UI state is managed by the `tempPriceRange` state variable.
+When a smart filter is applied, the `handleSmartFilterChange` function updates this state to reflect the new filter values.
+If the `minPrice` or `maxPrice` is `-1`, the slider resets to the absolute minimum or maximum value, ensuring the UI remains consistent.